HubSpot/SlimFast/slimfast-plugin/README.md

   </build>
 ```

-You probably don't want to hard-code these values in your pom though, instead you can use the `properties-maven-plugin`
+You probably don't want to hard-code these S3 credentials in your pom though, instead you can use the
-to read them from a file that is managed by puppet or your configuration management tool of choice.
-If you have
+`properties-maven-plugin` to read them from a file that is managed by puppet or your configuration management
-a file located at `/etc/slimfast.properties` with contents like:
+tool of choice.
+If you have a file located at `/etc/slimfast.properties` with contents like:

 ```properties
 s3.bucket=my-bucket